timjogorman/RicherEventDescription/guidelines.md

 #### TIMEX3 Normalization

-A completely separate annotation pass, occurring after RED annotation is completed, is TIMEX3 ``normalization'', where the natural language phrases which constitute TIMEX3s are turned into machine-interpretable dates and relative times.
+A completely separate annotation pass, occurring after RED annotation is completed, is TIMEX3 "normalization", where the natural language phrases which constitute TIMEX3s are turned into machine-interpretable dates and relative times.
 This process clarifies the referents, meaning, and connections between TIMEX3s, and is done using a wholly different